 These contain either a complete study or a preliminary report, but in either case must present an important advance of immediate interest to the Nanoscale Advances readership in the field of nanoscience and nanotechnology.
 Authors should supply with their submission a justification of why the work merits urgent publication as a Communication.
 Referees will be asked to judge the work on these grounds.
 Communications are given high visibility within the journal as they are published at the front of an issue.
 Communications will not normally exceed the length of four printed journal pages, however, exceptions may be made at the editor's discretion.

 Full papers report important field-advancing work that has not been published previously.
 Full papers based on Communications are encouraged provided that they represent a substantial extension of the original material.
 There are no restrictions on the length of a paper.

 These are normally commissioned by the editorial board, although suggestions from readers for topics and authors of reviews are most welcome.

 Interested authors should complete a proposal form and return it to the Editorial Office at email@example.com.

 Nanoscale Advances reviews must be high quality, authoritative, state-of-the-art accounts of the selected research field.
 They should be timely and add to the existing literature, rather than duplicate existing articles, and should be of general interest to the journal's wide readership.
 All reviews undergo a rigorous and full peer review procedure, in the same way as regular research papers.
-Notes on the preparation of reviews are available from the editor, and will be provided to referees.

 All review content should consist of original text and interpretation, avoiding any direct reproduction.
 If a significant amount of other people's material is to be used, either textual or image-based, permission must be sought by the author in accordance with copyright law and must be made clear in the manuscript.